Putting It All Together

 copy(input[:], s)

-// Process all 16 lanes in parallel
+// Process all bytes in parallel

-var dotMask varying[16] bool
+var dotMask [16]bool

 go for i, c := range input {